-Broadly speaking, there is nothing to stop you from lighting a bonfire as long as it does not cause harm.
+So, what is the law about bonfires and when are bonfires allowed?
+Broadly speaking, there are no restrictions on bonfires, as long as they do not cause harm.
 This is covered in the Environmental Protection Act 1990 (as amended) (EPA 1990), which states that it is an offence to dispose of domestic waste if it causes pollution to the environment or harm to human health.

 - smoke emitted from a chimney of a private dwelling within a smoke control area,